How to Teach English in South America: Tips, Resources, Job Opportunities and More

-For instance, most language schools only require you to have an undergraduate degree, despite what their job ad may say.
-If you’re a native English speaker who can show some kind of teaching experience, you’ll often have an automatic leg up.
+For example, most language schools only require you to have an undergraduate degree, despite what their job ad may say.

-However, aside from the resume boost, one reason to consider a TEFL certificate is that many TEFL courses have a network of language schools you can tap into for a job once you’re certified.
-They’ll quickly give you some local professional connections that could take years to build up otherwise.
+However, one reason to consider a TEFL certificate is that many TEFL courses have a network of language schools you can tap into to get a job once you’re certified.

-- GoAbroad serves up a great list of TEFL courses in South America that’ll build your network on the continent.
+For example, GoAbroad has an extensive list of TEFL courses in South America that’ll build your network there.
 Their team will help you pick the right program for your needs.

-- We noted International TEFL Academy earlier—they’re a great resource, as well.
-Their education and employment pipeline will set you up with a job advisor and, if you take an in-person TEFL course in South America, they’ll have local staff to help you enter the job market there.
+And International TEFL Academy has an education and employment pipeline that will set you up with a job advisor.
+And if you take an in-person TEFL course in South America, they’ll have local staff to help you enter the job market there.

 Check out their teaching opportunities in Latin America here.

 Start by browsing Craigslist for the city you want to teach in.

 Language schools have used Craigslist for a long time as an easy way to find great ESL teachers.
 Search “Craigslist + [your desired city]” and click the Education page under Jobs.

 Next, start browsing these job boards:

 - Dave’s ESL Cafe International Job Board: Dave’s ESL Cafe has been around for quite a while now and is a go-to meeting spot for ESL teachers worldwide.
 You may need to scroll a bit to find South American opportunities, but the job board is updated almost daily!